mozilla-services/mozilla-pipeline-schemas/README.md

 - Run the tests (either via Docker or directly) using the instructions below.
 - Once all tests pass, submit a PR to the github repository against the `dev` branch.

+Note that Pioneer studies have a [slightly amended](README.pioneer.md) process.

 ## Build

 ### Prerequisites